AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * When trying to resize a component within a container, resizing back to the original size is not possible.
 When the component container size is reduced, it is not possible to set the size back to the original (NPR-35809).

-* In the roll out dialog, either triggered in the editor or from the Live Copy Overview, the status icons for detached, suspended, or not created pages is wrong (NPR-35691).
+* In the rollout dialog, either triggered in the editor or from the Live Copy Overview, the status icons for detached, suspended, or not created pages is wrong (NPR-35691).

 * Multi-Site Manager rollout on-page properties of master ignore rollout page and subpages checkbox (NPR-35634).